 Nutritional benefits of crimson clover microgreens

 There is no doubt that clover is a dainty plant that is attractive to look at, but it also packs a punch when it comes to nutrients.
-Crimson clover microgreens contain many of the vitamins that people need to remain healthy including vitamins A, C, E, K and B12.
+Crimson clover microgreens contain many of the vitamins that people need: vitamins A, C, E, K and B12.

 Taste and use of crimson clover microgreens

 It may not often be seen in kitchens but clover can be an unexpected ingredient that adds a touch of originality to dishes such as risotto and salad.

 It’s also been known for clover flowers to be fried and eaten; this is something different for amateur cooks to try.
 It’s a good idea to grow crimson clover microgreens inside or undercover outside, well away from pesticides; this means they’re certain to be safe to eat.

 Anyone eating them, gets all of the health benefits without the potential risk of eating clover straight from a lawn.